-- Take the required English Placement Test (AWE).
-Eligibility for ENGL 68 is advised.
-If you have already taken a college placement exam within the past two years at another school, arrange to have your test scores forwarded to the Health Careers Resource Center.
-(If you were tested at Mt.
-San Antonio College, the office will obtain the test scores as long as an “Application for Admission” is on file with the Admissions and Records Office.)
-Testing is administered by the Assessment Center, located in the Student Services Center.
-Arrangements should be made with them to schedule a day and time to take the English Placement Test, if required.
+Testing is administered by the Assessment Center, located in the Student Service Center.
+Arrangements should be made with them to schedule a date and time to take the English Placement Test, if required.
 The Assessment Center is open Monday through Friday.
-You may contact them at (909) 274-7500, ext.4265.
+You may contact them a (909) 594-5611, Ext.
+4265.

-- Forward two official transcripts of all coursework completed (high school, nursing school, and other than Mt.
-San Antonio college courses.)
+- Forward two official transcripts of all coursework complete (high school, nursing school, and other than Mt.
+San Antonio College courses.)
 One transcript must be sent to the Health Careers Resource Center and the other to the Admissions and Records Office.

 Mt.
 San Antonio College

 Psychiatric Technician Program

 1100 North Grand Avenue

 - A physical examination showing proof of specific immunizations (including seasonal influenza as appropriate), and consent/disclaimer for Hepatitis A/B vaccine is required of all candidates prior to beginning classes.
 Students must provide proof that he/she does not have tuberculosis.
 These requirements are in accordance with the healthcare agency policy that insure that students are in good health and free from communicable disease and able to perform their training functions.
 Drug testing may also be required as part of this physical examination.
 Proof of high school graduation or GED is required.
 Malpractice insurance may also be required.